laurentsenta/baconql/README.md

 ## TODOs

+- Setup tox and make this 2.6 & 3.. compatible
 - Set a license
 - Shorten this readme, add usage documentation and a demo,
 - Find a solution to avoid repeating every argument type